martdegraaf/martdegraaf.github.io/src/blog/content/posts/getting-started-azure-openai/index.md

 }
 ```

 The output I got from this.
 I laughed a lot about the response I hope you can do too.
+What is shown that even `Smurfen` are placed in the `Landdieren` category.
+Even when you don't edit the parameters or temperature it will give you a different response every time.
+You have to be very precise if you want to standardize the output.

 ```json
 {